CandleLibrary/Flame/roadmap.md

 ## version 0.1.0 - Base Functionality - Current WIP

 ### Tools
+- [x] Allow creation of elements outside of components.
 - [ ] BoundingBox/Draw creation of new elements/components.
 Should popup best guess for type of element.
 - [ ] Step based adjustment mode.
 - [ ] Allow center, left, right alignment for groups of elements.